aws-samples/eks-fsx-workshop/README.md

 Run the following CLI command to create the Amazon FSx for NetApp ONTAP file system.
 (Note that you need to modify the parameters based on your VPC environment created as above.)

-1. Copy the following CLI command in a notepad to modify
+1. Copy the following CLI command in a notepad to modify it to define your password

 ```bash
 aws cloudformation create-stack \